 When the Illinois Security Deposit Return Act applies, the landlord may only deduct money from a security deposit for unpaid rent or property damage beyond ordinary wear and tear.
 The landlord may not deduct for other reasons—no matter what the lease says.

 In addition to the itemized list, landlords must provide proper evidence that the repairs were completed and that the submitted costs were accurate.
 Generally, the landlord substantiates the repairs with paid receipts, which are due either at the time the landlord provides the itemized list (in cases where the list includes actual costs) or within 30 days of the date of the itemized list (in cases where the list includes estimated costs).
-If the lease lists costs for repair and replacement of items, the landlord may reference and attach the relevant portion of the lease.
+If the lease lists costs for repair and replacement of items, the landlord may reference and the relevant portion of the lease, but those deductions must still be reasonable and must not be for ordinary wear and tear.

-If no unpaid rent is due and the landlord does not provide an itemized list within 30 days, the landlord must return the full security deposit within 45 days of the tenant vacating the unit.
+If the landlord does not follow the rules for withholding a security deposit for property damage and no rent is due, the landlord must return the deposit within 45 days of the date the tenant vacated the unit.

 Illinois Security Deposit Law: The Chicago Residential Landlord and Tenant Ordinance

-However, to make this article as complete as possible, I will address the key points of Chicago security deposit law here.
+However, to make this article as complete as possible, I will address the key points of Chicago security deposit law.

 The RLTO applies to most (but not all) units in Chicago.
 Generally, the RLTO applies to all residential units except those in buildings of less than 7 units where the owner of the unit in dispute also lives in the building.
 Typically, this is a 2- or 3-flat where the owner lives in one unit and rents out the other unit(s).